SunbossRS/EasierWorkLife/README.md

 Thanks for your support!
 Before use this project, make sure:
 - This project is for personal and it is not for business.
-- You cannot use any means to sprout this project without author's agree unless sprouting with *the project link address* and *clone the repository*.
+- You cannot use any means to spread this project without author's agree unless spreading with *the project link address* or *clone the repository*.
 - When you use this project, means you are agree MIT license.

 ---